 It's OK.
 In their careers, a lot of musicians have met that one soprano who simply ruined it for them.
 We've all met her.
 She's ruined it for all of us.
 Sure, maybe she was oblivious and self-centered.

 But maybe she was having a hard day because she was a little tired of leading her superhero life.
 Yes, sopranos are superheroes: It's a bird!
 It's a plane!
 It's a half-woman, half-boy!
 Wow!

-Maybe she had spent the morning practicing Britten's "Come Now Aroundel" and Mozart's "Durch Zartlichkeit" in her full, rich, trained, womanly voice for her upcoming audition.
-But then, on her way to her choral rehearsal, she had to lose 20 years and switch genders to go rehearse Harris' "Fair as the Heaven."
+Maybe she had spent the morning practicing Benjamin Britten's "Come Now Aroundel" and Mozart's "Durch Zartlichkeit" in her full, rich, trained, womanly voice for her upcoming audition.
+But then, on her way to her choral rehearsal, she had to lose 20 years and switch genders to go rehearse William Harris' "Faire is the Heaven."